 Then the babies started coming and Martha felt trapped…

-“We conceived our first child during our first year of marriage.
-I didn’t feel my husband was very supportive after the birth of our daughter and I kind of felt tied down at home while my husband’s life continued normally,” recalls Martha.
+The couple conceived their first child in their first year of marriage.
+Martha however says she didn’t feel her husband was very supportive after their daugther was born, and that she ‘kind of felt tied down at home while my husband’s life continued normally’.

 When Ambrose realized his wife was not happy, he decided to make changes in his life, especially his work life.
 He changed his work routine, starting early and ensuring he was back home early to spend time with his family.
 He also made it a point to drop and pick Martha from work every day.
 These rides provided the couple with time to talk and catch up on various issues before children took over their lives once they got home.

 Ambrose encouraged his wife to pursue her career goals, and when she quit her job as an IT specialist to pursue her passion for cooking, he supported her wholeheartedly.

 “I wanted my wife to be happy and if it was her wish to quit her job, then it was for me to stand by her.
 We had to reorganize our finances as my family’s providence was now entirely on me,” says Ambrose.

 In the article, the couple also talks about the unfortunate incident of the death of their dear daughter.

 Martha and Ambrose were blessed with three children – two girls and one boy, but tragedy was to visit them in 1997.